co-browser/vibe/docs/storage-architecture.md

 1.  **User Action**: The user enters their OpenAI API key in the settings page (Renderer Process).
 2.  **IPC to Main**: The UI sends an IPC message (`settings:set`) to the Main Process with the new key.
-3.  **Storage Update**: The `settings-handlers` in the Main Process receives the message and tells the `StorageService` to save the key to `settings.openaiApiKey`.
+3.  **Storage Update**: The `settings-handlers` in the Main Process receives the message and tells the `StorageService` to save the provider configuration.
 4.  **Storage Event**: The `StorageService` successfully saves the key and emits a `change` event.
-5.  **IPC to Agent Process**: The `process-storage-handler` (which was set up when the agent process was created) is listening for these storage events.
-It catches the change to `settings.openaiApiKey` and forwards it to the `agent-process` via a `settings:changed` IPC message.
+5.  **Agent Configuration**: The agent service uses the new llmProvider configuration format which supports multiple LLM providers.
 6.  **Agent Update**: The `agent-process` receives the `settings:changed` message.
 Its IPC listener identifies the key update and calls its internal `handleUpdateOpenAIApiKey` function.
 7.  **Agent Ready**: The agent is created or updated with the new key and is now fully operational.